Urban Forest Management Strategy

 Using urban forest management to positively affect the lives of residents and wildlife.

-by KendallLee, almost 2 years ago
+by KendallLee, over 2 years ago

 Keeping with the theme of "Trees for future heat domes" by fellow Port Moody resident "Heikel", trees AND other vegetation are going to help us bear the brunt of the endless heat that climate change will bring to us in upcoming Summers.
 It will also help us reduce the impact we have had on insect populations that are vital to humanity.
 Humans' obsession with neatly manicured non-native grasses needs to be left behind, and we must move to enjoying a landscaping style that some may view as unkempt.
 We must abandon the perception that areas that appear wild are simply...
 Continue reading